AWOKEIndia/csrnet-headcount-verification/README.md

    - Reduce batch size
    - Use input images with lower resolution
    - Process video at lower frame rates
+   - The system will automatically fall back to CPU if CUDA is unavailable

 2. **Poor counting accuracy**
    - Ensure proper data preparation with accurate annotations